dirkroorda/laf-fabric/docs/texts/API-reference.rst

 Once your task has finished, LAF-Fabric will close them all.

 You can issue progress messages while executing your task.
-These messages go to the console (the terminal, or the output of a code cell, depending whether you are in workbench mode or notebook mode).
+These messages go to the output of a code cell.

 These messages get the elapsed time prepended, unless you say ``withtime=False``.